Study PMBOK 8 bid selection and contract types for PMP 2026: RFI, RFP, RFQ, source criteria, risk allocation, and contract traps.

 Bid processes and contract types matter because procurement success depends on clear market signals and sound risk allocation.
 PMBOK 8 describes procurement as a sequence of planning, soliciting responses, selecting a seller, negotiating terms, and monitoring performance.
-The exam logic is simpler than the paperwork: choose the document and contract structure that fit the uncertainty, the specification clarity, and the relationship the work requires.
+For PMP 2026, the exam logic is simpler than the paperwork: choose the document and contract structure that fit the uncertainty, the specification clarity, and the relationship the work requires.

 PMP questions in this area rarely reward memorization alone.
 They usually ask which procurement move best fits the situation.
 The stronger answer notices whether: